 There are many types of meditation, each striving to focus, calm and improve the mind, but each also has its own ultimate goal to be achieved.

 We will also focus on forms of meditation you can practice on your own easily.
-You might eventually which to do more research online, or via books once you become a more skilled meditator.
+You might eventually wish to do more research online, or via books.

 • Guided imagery